kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## Why SLMs Matter

-Cheaper to deploy.
+Cheaper to deploy
-Easier to govern and fine-tune.
+Easier to govern and fine-tune
-Ideal for edge devices or private data.
+Ideal for edge devices or private data
 Enable organizations to own their own models

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.